CMMC Compliance Requirements

 Core Mechanics or Structure

-Level 1 — Foundational covers 17 practices derived directly from FAR 52.204-21.
-These apply to contractors handling FCI only.
-Assessment is conducted through annual self-attestation by a company official.
-No third-party assessment is required at this level.
+Level 1 — Foundational: Covers 17 practices aligned with FAR clause 52.204-21.
+Applies to contractors handling FCI only.
+Satisfied through annual self-attestation by a senior company official.
+No third-party assessment required.

-Level 3 — Expert covers 110+ practices from NIST SP 800-171 plus a subset drawn from NIST SP 800-172.
-Level 3 applies to contractors on programs with the highest CUI sensitivity.
-Assessment is conducted by the Defense Contract Management Agency (DCMA) Defense Industrial Base Cybersecurity Assessment Center (DIBCAC) — a government-led body, not a third-party organization.
+Level 3 — Expert: Covers 110+ practices, adding a subset of requirements from NIST SP 800-172.
+Applies to contractors on the highest-priority DoD programs.
+Assessments are conducted by the Defense Contract Management Agency (DCMA) Defense Industrial Base Cybersecurity Assessment Center (DIBCAC), not by C3PAOs.

 Causal Relationships or Drivers